 NEWLIN: We were allowed to live off campus.
 The first year, we lived in Waikiki.
 We had to commute 40 minutes to the middle of the island.
 I commuted with some friends.
 We picked up some people on the way.
 We all had crummy cars that were commuting cars.
 My wife and I had two cars.
-We lived in a penthouse.
-It's the top apartment on a little block of four floors.
+We lived in "the penthouse."
+It's the top apartment of a four story walk-up.
 The bottom apartments were four apartments per floor.
 The penthouse had two apartments per floor and therefore a nice terrace.
 It wasn't very expensive.
 The downstairs one cost \$175 and ours cost \$225.
 But it was very nice.
 You walked up to this place and then you had your terrace and could see the little yacht club from there.
-We had a little dinky, inexpensive boat.
-The Army was a job then.
-I went off to my job in the morning.
-I came back and had my wife and we had our life.
-Then we had a baby.
-I made a bad mistake.
-The doctor said that although four flights up was fine when she was pregnant - she'd get better and better at doing it; it was probably great exercise - once the baby came and you had schlep equipment up, it was not a good idea and we had to live on the ground floor.
-We couldn't find anything in Waikiki that we wanted.
-We moved out to Sunset Beach to a really isolated place with a beautiful house right on the beach.
-The reason we got it was because it was just such a fabulous deal.
-But there I plunked my little wife with her brand new baby out in the absolute sticks with nobody around her.
-It was just madness.
-It worked.
-We got a neat woman who helped her with the kid.
-We got through this.
-We had nice times living on the beach.
-But in retrospect, that was a very stupid thing to do.
+We had a little dinky, inexpensive sailboat we called the Pourquoi Pas.